 There is no history of LAPFF proposing a motion at a General Dynamics AGM.

 The only relevant motion they might have voted on was from the New York based Franciscan Sisters of Allegany, who appear to have purchased just enough shares to enable them to propose a motion.
-They asked for the company to produce a human rights impact statement and mentioned the company's supply of munitions used against Yemen and Palestine plus the multibillion dollar contracts the company has for nuclear weapons.
+The motion asked that "the Board prepare a report on the company's human rights due diligence process relating to actual and potential human rights impacts associated with its products and services".
+They mentioned the company's supply of munitions used against Yemen and Palestine plus the multibillion dollar contracts the company has for nuclear weapons.

-It is well worth reading the proposal and the vehemence of the entire board's opposition (p90-92) to understand how entrenched the company is.
-It is also notable that the company uses the same ethics washing language of "human rights risk management" and "due diligence" that is in common with LGSP funds.
+It is well worth reading the proposal and the vehemence of the entire board's opposition25 (p90-92) to understand how entrenched the company is.
+It is also notable that in the rest of the document the company uses the same ethics washing language of "human rights risk management" and "due diligence" that is in common with LGPS funds.